 Following The Voyage of the Dawn Treader the Narnia film series paused.
 Walden Media had the rights to the films and made The Lion, the Witch and the Wardrobe with Disney financing the film, which had been extremely successful.
 The follow-up, Prince Caspian, was also financially successful but much less so than the first film.
 Following tensions between Walden Media and Disney's different visions for the film series, Disney pulled out of financing The Voyage of the Dawn Treader.
 20th Century Fox agreed to finance the film with a lower budget than the first two.
 The Voyage of the Dawn Treader was a modest success, making almost as much as Prince Caspian.

 As Walden Media had made so many changes to the story, the CS Lewis Estate were extremely dissatisfied.
-Following a three year period of negotiations, the CS Lewis estate revoked Walden Media's Narnia film rights in 2013 in order to find another film company to adapt the Narnia novels, choosing the Mark Gordon Company, owned by Entertainment One, also called eOne.
-However the terms of their original contract with Walden Media prevented the making of any more Narnia films within five years of their contact ending.
-This meant that no Narnia adaptation can begin filming before late 2018.
-The Mark Gordon Company have announced that they intend to film The Silver Chair.
+Following a three year period of negotiations, the CS Lewis estate revoked Walden Media's Narnia film rights in 2013 in order to find another film company to adapt the Narnia novels, initially choosing the Mark Gordon Company, owned by Entertainment One, also called eOne.
+However, the terms of their original contract with Walden Media prevented the making of any more Narnia films within five years of their contract ending.
+This meant that no Narnia adaptation could begin filming before late 2018.
+The Mark Gordon Company announced that they intended to film The Silver Chair.
 In October 2018 when Walden Media's rights expired, however, the CS Lewis Company instead announced they were instead looking to develop Narnia films and television with Netflix.